Gitthod/Typingtest/README.md

 	sudo apt install build-essential

-Additionally you need to have sqlite3 with the development package installed so in ubuntu you can type :
+Additionally you need to have sqlite3 and opennssl with the development packages installed so in ubuntu you can type :

 	sudo apt install sqlite3 libsqlite3-dev
+    sudo apt-get install libssl-dev

 ## INSTALLATION: